Typhoon Fung-wong blows away from the Philippines, leaving 6 dead and 1.4 million displaced - The Boston Globe

-Typhoon Fung-wong has moved away from the northwestern Philippines after triggering severe floods and landslides.
-The storm caused power outages across whole provinces, killed at least four people, and displaced over 1.4 million residents.
+Typhoon Fung-wong has moved away from the northwestern Philippines after causing severe floods and landslides.
+The typhoon knocked out power in several provinces, resulted in at least six deaths, and displaced over 1.4 million people.

-The typhoon originally hit northeastern Aurora province as a super typhoon with sustained winds reaching 185 kph (115 mph) and gusts up to 230 kph (143 mph).
-It then weakened while passing through mountainous northern provinces and agricultural areas before heading northwest toward Taiwan.
+Fung-wong struck northeastern Aurora province on Sunday night as a super typhoon, with sustained winds reaching 185 kph (115 mph) and gusts up to 230 kph (143 mph).
+The storm, spanning 1,800 kilometers (1,100 miles) wide, weakened while crossing mountainous northern areas and farming plains, then moved away from La Union province into the South China Sea, according to state weather officials.

 more